openshift/lvm-operator/doc/user-guide/usage.md

 ## Deploying LVMCluster CR

-This guide assumes you followed steps in [Readme][repo-readme] and LVM operator (hereafter LVMO) is running in your cluster.
+This guide assumes you followed steps in [Readme][repo-readme] and the LVM operator (hereafter LVMO) is running in your cluster.

-Below are the available disks in our test kubernetes cluster node and there are no existing LVM Physical Volumes, Volume Groups and Logical Volumes
+The available disks in our test kubernetes cluster node are listed below.
+There are no existing LVM Physical Volumes, Volume Groups and Logical Volumes

 ``` console